kurt-krueckeberg/data-structures-cplus/notes/tree23.rst

     /*
      Overview
      ========
-     fixTree() is initially called when a leaf node becomes empty, and therefore the tree needs to be rebalanced.
-It first attempts to barrow a key from a 3-node sibling and calls silbingHasTwoItems() is called.
-If a 3-node sibling exits, barrowSiblingKey() returns its child_index such that
+     fixTree() is initially called when a leaf node becomes empty, and the tree needs to be rebalanced.
+It attempts:

+     1. first to barrow a key from a 3-node sibling and calls silbingHasTwoItems(), and if true, then rotate_keys(), passing the 'child_index' returned by any3NodeSiblings() such that

            p3node_sibling ==  pnode->parent->children[child_index]

-     and passes child_index to then shift it left or right so that the tree is re-balanced, and the empty node is filled with a key/value.
+        the ??? shift it left or right so that the tree is re-balanced, and the empty node is filled with a key/value.

-     If no adjacent sibling is a 3-node, a key/value from the parent is brought down and merged with a sibling of pnode.
+     2. If there is is a 3-node sibling, a key/value from the parent is brought down and merged with a sibling of pnode.
 Any non-empty children of pnode are moved to the sibling.
-Upon return, pnode is deleted from the tree by a calling to shared_ptr<Node>::reset().
+Upon return, pnode's reference count is decreased by a calling to shared_ptr<Node>::reset(). <--- TODO: Double check
-     If the parent of pnode has now become empty (because merge2Nodes was called), a recursive call to fixTree is made.
+        If the parent of pnode has now become empty (because merge2Nodes was called), a recursive call to fixTree() is made.

+     TODO: How and when does a node come to only have one non-nullptr child?

      Parameters
      ==========
      1. pnode: an empty node, initially a leaf.
 During recursive calls to fixTree, pnode is an empty internal 2-node with only one non-nullptr child.